Xevion/processing-projects/other/README.md

 - **FlipFlopChain** - A simple project displaying how one would count in binary.

 - **Graph-Theory** - A simple project closely mimicing the particle.js library.

+- **Old_Lines** - A short script connecting your current mouse position to that of yours moments ago.